Murphy’s narrow win in New Jersey does little to ease Democratic anxieties

 As they mulled the election results, some New Jersey Democrats blamed Biden.
 Some blamed Murphy.
 And some blamed both.

-Former senator Robert G. Torricelli (D-N.J.) said loyal Democrats turned out, but that Biden’s missteps — on Afghanistan, covid and his legislative agenda — alienated centrist voters.
+Former senator Robert G. Torricelli (D-N.J.) said that loyal Democrats turned out but that Biden’s missteps — on Afghanistan, covid and his legislative agenda — alienated centrist voters.
 “I think the base was fine,” Torricelli said.
 “This wasn’t the base.
 It was the persuadable voters.”

 Murphy made a seemingly dismissive comment about residents who care about high taxes, but harmful as that was, Torricelli said, it was exacerbated by the national climate: “A single gaffe should not have been enough to create this kind of damage.”

-Rep. Bill Pascrell Jr. (D-N.J.) interpreted Murphy’s near-loss as a reflection of voters’ dissatisfaction with congressional inaction on crucial issues, and said it should be “an alarm clock rousing us from sleep.”
+Rep. Bill Pascrell Jr. (D-N.J.) interpreted Murphy’s near-loss as a reflection of voters’ dissatisfaction with congressional inaction on crucial issues and said it should be “an alarm clock rousing us from sleep.”

 “They elected a Democratic government to end the pandemic and get life back to normal,” Pascrell said.
 “Republicans do not give a damn about regular Americans, but we are in charge.
-If we don’t deliver then we won’t deserve to govern.”
+If we don’t deliver, then we won’t deserve to govern.”

-Even though Murphy was able to hang on Wednesday, the closeness of his race was in some way more shocking to Democrats than their outright loss in Virginia.
-New Jersey has a long Democratic tradition and a strong edge for the party in voter registration; Biden’s victory margin in 2022 was substantial, and pre-election polls gave no hint that Murphy was in danger.
+Even though Murphy was able to hang on Wednesday, the closeness of his race was in some ways more shocking to Democrats than their outright loss in Virginia.
+New Jersey has a long Democratic tradition and a strong edge for the party in voter registration; Biden’s victory margin in 2020 was substantial, and pre-election polls gave no hint that Murphy was in danger.

 The outlook for Democrats was equally grim in races for the state legislature.
 In one surprising turn, Republican challenger Edward Durr Jr., a truck driver who raised less than $10,000 but spent less than $200 on his entire campaign, led in a close race against state Senate President Steve Sweeney, who had won easily in 2017.

-The governor, Durr argued, had stripped New Jersey citizens of their rights by imposing an array of restrictions during the pandemic.
+The governor, Durr argued, had stripped New Jersey residents of their rights by imposing an array of restrictions during the pandemic.
 “Our legislature sat by and allowed this to take place without one word out of the Senate president or the speaker,” Durr told a conservative YouTube interviewer shortly before the election.
 “They forfeited any right to reelection.”

 Ian Smith, co-owner of Atilis Gym in South Jersey, was arrested last summer for keeping his gym open despite covid restrictions, an episode that ricocheted around conservative media.
 He said Wednesday the Republican surge did not surprise him.